behu-kea/ITA24-2-sem/cs101/03-classes-and-objects.md

 ### Pre-exercise

 Using the code from your handed in assignment.
 Present the code for your study mate.
 Talk about the code technically.
-What is it doing and why you didi it that way.
+What is it doing and why did you do it that way?